TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 The property organization of the object Offer includes a backreference of the offering organization.
 We have introduced them to have later quick access to the collection of all the offers on the organization.
-Thus, we deviate slightly from the pure "doctrine" from the Domain-Driven Design.
+Thus, we deviate slightly from the pure "doctrine" from the domain-driven design.
 This means, among other things, that you access the child object Offer only on the root object Organization (Aggregate Root) should.